-- High power consumption: Graphics cards are power-hungry devices, and running two of them on a single device will lead to increased energy consumption.
+- High power consumption: Graphics cards are power-hungry devices; running two on a single device will lead to increased energy consumption.

 - Imperceptible performance boost: Some programs might also not be worth the hassle of using a dual graphics card system as the benefits might not be noticeable.

 - High cost: Despite all their benefits, laptops with two graphics cards are typically more expensive than regular computers.

 In summary, the advantages of using a dual-card laptop rely on the computer in question and your running applications.

 Unsuitable components, particularly RAM and CPU, can affect how the computer switches between cards.

 These can also limit data communication between crucial components, even if you’re using a high-spec dedicated card.

 Therefore, ensure your laptop is powerful enough (in terms of CPU and RAM performance) to run two graphics cards.